 (2) Homogeneous.
 Homogeneous RAP stockpiles shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures and represent: 1) the same aggregate quality, but shall be at least C quality; 2) the same type of crushed aggregate (either crushed natural aggregate, ACBF slag, or steel slag); 3) similar gradation; and 4) similar asphalt binder content.
 If approved by the Engineer, combined single pass surface/binder millings may be considered “homogeneous” with a quality rating dictated by the lowest coarse aggregate quality present in the mixture.

 (3) Conglomerate.
 Conglomerate RAP stockpiles shall consist of RAP from Class I, HMA (High and Low ESAL) mixtures.
-The coarse aggregate in this RAP shall be crushed aggregate and may represent more than one aggregate type and/or quality, but shall be at least C quality.
+The coarse aggregate in this RAP shall be crushed aggregate and may represent more than one aggregate type and/or quality but shall be at least C quality.
 This RAP may have an inconsistent gradation and/or asphalt binder content prior to processing.
 Conglomerate RAP shall be processed prior to testing by crushing to where all RAP shall pass the 5/8 in.
 (16 mm) or smaller screen.
 Conglomerate RAP stockpiles shall not contain steel slag.

+(4) Conglomerate “D” Quality (Conglomerate DQ).
+Conglomerate DQ RAP stockpiles shall be according to Articles 1031.02(a)(1)-1031.02(a)(3), except they may also consist of RAP from HMA shoulders, bituminous stabilized subbases, or HMA (High or Low ESAL) binder mixture.
+The coarse aggregate in this RAP may be crushed or round but shall be at least D quality.
+This RAP may have an inconsistent gradation and/or asphalt binder content.

-(4) Non-Quality.
+(5) Non-Quality.
 RAP stockpiles that do not meet the requirements of the stockpile categories listed above shall be classified as “Non-Quality”.

-RAP/FRAP containing contaminants, such as earth, brick, sand, concrete, sheet asphalt, bituminous surface treatment (i.e. chip seal), pavement fabric, joint sealants, etc., will be unacceptable unless the contaminants are removed to the satisfaction of the Engineer.
+RAP/FRAP containing contaminants, such as earth, brick, sand, concrete, sheet asphalt, non-bituminous surface treatment (i.e. high friction surface treatments), pavement fabric, joint sealants, plant cleanout, etc., will be unacceptable unless the contaminants are removed to the satisfaction of the Engineer.
 Sheet asphalt shall be stockpiled separately.

 (b) RAS Stockpiles.
 Type 1 and Type 2 RAS shall be stockpiled separately and shall not be intermingled.
 Each stockpile shall be signed indicating what type of RAS is present.

-Unless otherwise specified by the Engineer, mechanically blending manufactured sand (FM 20 or FM 22) up to an equal weight of RAS with the processed RAS will be permitted to improve workability.
-The sand shall be “B Quality” or better from an approved Aggregate Gradation Control System source.
+Unless otherwise specified by the Engineer, mechanically blending manufactured sand (FM 20 or FM 22) or fine FRAP up to an equal weight of RAS with the processed RAS will be permitted to improve workability.
+The sand shall be B quality or better from an approved Aggregate Gradation Control System source.
 The sand shall be accounted for in the mix design and during HMA production.

 Records identifying the shingle processing facility supplying the RAS, RAS type, and lot number shall be maintained by project contract number and kept for a minimum of three years.

+Additional processed RAP/FRAP/RAS shall be stockpiled in a separate working pile, as designated in the QC Plan, and only added to the original stockpile after the test results for the working pile are found to meet the requirements specified in Articles 1031.03 and 1031.04.

 1031.03 Testing.
 RAP/FRAP and RAS testing shall be according to the following.